tapis-project/tutorials/systems/vm.md

-# Creating a VM System
+# Registering a Server
-If you have access to a cloud virtual machine (VM) or bare metal server, you can register it as a Tapis system.
+If you have access to a virtual machine (VM) or bare metal server, you can register it as a Tapis system.
 To do so, you must first describe the system in a JSON object.

 The following example can be modified for your VM.